 Department of Psychology, Sociology and Social Work

-The Psychology Program offers a master's degree leading to mental health positions, licensure for specialist in school psychology (LSSP) or psychological associate (LPA), and enhanced competitiveness to enter doctoral programs in psychology.
+The Psychology Program offers a master's degree leading to mental health positions, licensure for specialist in school psychology (LSSP), or enhanced competitiveness to enter doctoral programs in psychology.
 Many graduates have entered highly competitive doctoral programs in a variety of psychological specializations - clinical, counseling, I/O, biopsychology, experimental, social, comparative, statistics, etc.